mran3/Countdown/README.md

 # Counters App

 Nice application for counting all kinds of things.
+Made for Cornershop.

 ![](app.gif)